linode/manager/src/__data__/mocks/README.md

   yarn mock --record # -r is also an avaialable flag
   ```

-  Now refresh your manager in your browser.
+Refresh your Manager in your browser.
 You should see the app load as it normally would.
-If it does not, see the Common issues section below.
+If it does not, see the Common Issues section below.

-  You are now using moutebank's imposter to "record" all API calls made by the manager.
+  You are now using Mountebank's imposter to record all API calls made by the Manager.
 To verify your Mountebank API Imposter is receiving the requests, you can visit [this page](http://localhost:2525/imposters/8088).
-In it, you will see a "stub" that looks like this:
+In it, you will see a **stub** that looks like this:

   ```JSON
       {